thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 Notes to help generate some documentation about a processor.

+#### Attributes
- - `see-also`  - optional attribute, a space-separated list of other dialect item names related to this one, suggesting where else the user can go to get more information or understanding.
+ - `see-also`  - optional, a space-separated list of other dialect item names related to this one, suggesting where else the user can go to get more information or understanding.
- - `reference` - optional attribute, names an 'official' document and the section/page within it to get more information.
+ - `reference` - optional, names an 'official' document and the section/page within it to get more information.

 Changelog